MITCriticalData-Colombia/Dengue-MetaData/README.md

           <li><h4>DANE_Dengue_Data_Variables_v3.csv :</h4></li> File similar to DANE_Dengue_Data_2015_2019.csv, but with weekly endgue cases also.
         </ul>

-  <li><h3>WorldClimTemperature2007_2018.ipynb :</h3></li> This file contains a Google Collab notebook, to extract the average temperature values for each Municipality of Colombia in each month from 2007 till 2018.
+  <li><h3>WorldClimTemperature2007_2018.ipynb :</h3></li> This file contains a Google Collab notebook in R, to extract the average temperature values for each Municipality of Colombia in each month from 2007 till 2018.

-  <li><h3>worldclimPrecipitation2007_2018.ipynb :</h3></li> This file contains a Google Collab notebook, to extract the precipitation values for each Municipality of Colombia in each month from 2007 till 2018.
+  <li><h3>worldclimPrecipitation2007_2018.ipynb :</h3></li> This file contains a Google Collab notebook in R, to extract the precipitation values for each Municipality of Colombia in each month from 2007 till 2018.

+  <li><h3>ColombiaData.ipynb :</h3></li> This file contains a Google Collab notebook in python, used for the operations of the datastes like cleanmerge, join, drop, etc.

-  <li><h3>DANE_Dengue_Data_Variables.csv :</h3></li> Final file before add the themperature and precipitation data
+  <li><h3>DANE_Dengue_Data_Variables.csv :</h3></li> Final file before add the themperature and precipitation data and weekly cases.
         <h4> Variables </h4>
         <ul>
           <li>Cases:</li> This variable describes the number of dengue cases between 2018 and 2020.